Country-by-country reporting (CbCR)

 - What is CbCR and what is a CbC report?

 Country-by-Country Reporting (CbCR) is part of the OECD’s Base Erosion and Profit Shifting (BEPS) Action Plan 13.
 In essence, large multinationals have to provide an annual return, the CbC report, that breaks down key elements of the financial statements by jurisdiction.
-A CbC report provides local tax authorities visibility to revenue, income, tax paid and accrued, employment, capital, retained earnings, tangible assets and activities.
+A CbC report provides local tax authorities visibility of revenue, income, tax paid and accrued, employment, capital, retained earnings, tangible assets and activities.

 - When will CbCR be implemented?

-This depends on when countries implement CbCR into their own legal system, but the intention is that reports will be are required for the fiscal years starting on or after the 1st of January 2016 (FY16) and should be filed within 12 months of the relevant year end.
+This depends on when countries implement CbCR into their own legal system, but the intention is that reports will be required for the fiscal years starting on or after the 1st of January 2016 (FY16) and should be filed within 12 months of the relevant year end.

 - When will CbC reports need to be filed?